 Few foods are as festive as marshmallows.
 You can use them to make igloos, snowmen, or simply scatter them around the elf to pose as fake snow balls.

-If the movie Elf starring Will Ferrel is any indication, elves certainly love their syrup.
+Elf starring Will Ferrel is any indication, elves certainly love their syrup.
 Let your scout elf pose with a near-empty syrup bottle and let the kids think he gulped it all down.
+9 Extreme Syrup Fan

 Hiding your elf in the pantry is another simple but fun idea.
 Your kid won't expect it when reaching for the cereal box.